Chart Color Schemes

 Fingal Bay shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

 The area's university qualification rate is 18.5%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 12.9%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.2%).
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 12.9%, followed by postgraduate qualifications (3.4%) and graduate diplomas (2.2%).
 Vocational credentials are prominent, with 43.6% of residents aged 15+ holding them, including advanced diplomas (10.8%) and certificates (32.8%).

-A total of 21.9% of the population is actively pursuing formal education, consisting of 9.3% in primary, 6.0% in secondary, and 2.9% in tertiary education.
+A total of 21.9% of the population is actively engaged in formal education, comprising 9.3% in primary education, 6.0% in secondary education, and 2.9% pursuing tertiary education.

 Frequently Asked Questions - Education